 Xero via Bill

 This option creates a salary bill / invoice that you have to pay.
 The nett pay is not posted but is rather calculated as the balancing amount.
 Furthermore, you will be able to post your ZAR payroll to a bank account that is in another currency, e.g. USD.

-For both options you will usually have to do a reconciliation using clearing accounts.
+For both these options you will usually have to do a reconciliation using clearing accounts.

 Note that, so far, no communication between SimplePay and Xero has taken place.

 This step is not specific to the Xero integration, but a general function of SimplePay.
 Click on Payment Runs.

 First, you will need to finalise the payslips for the period.
 If your screen does not have a 0 under Pending as illustrated below, you may click the Finalise link which will appear under the number of pending payslips, in order to do a bulk finalise.
 Then click Create Payment Run.

 After the payment run has been created, you will see the screen below.
 Click Send to Xero:

 Importing the Chart of Accounts